trixi-framework/Trixi.jl/docs/src/performance.md

 In a sense, it mimics the "core hours" metric that is often used by supercomputer centers to measure how many resources a particular compute job requires.
 It can thus be seen as a proxy for "energy used" and, as an extension, "monetary cost".

+!!! note "Initialization overhead in measurements"
+    When using one of `OrdinaryDiffEq`'s integration schemes, their implementation will initialize some `OrdinaryDiffEq`-specific information during the first time step.
+Among other things, one additional call to `rhs!` is performed.
+    Therefore, make sure that for performance measurements using the PID either the number of timesteps or the workload per `rhs!` call is large enough to make the initialization overhead negligible.
+Note that the extra call to `rhs!` is properly accounted for in both the number of calls and the measured time, so you do not need to worry about it being expensive.
+If you want a perfect timing result, you need to set the analysis interval such that the `AnalysisCallback` is invoked at least once during the course of the simulation and discard the first PID value.